WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 ## Numbers as words

 - Spell out whole numbers from zero through nine, with exceptions as described in [Numbers as numerals]().
 - Use the spelled-out number when it starts a sentence.
+  **Examples**
+  [tip] Recommended: Twenty files were copied. [/tip]

   You can rewrite the sentence so that the number doesn't start the sentence.
   **Examples**

-  [warning] Not Recommended:  [/warning]
+  [warning] Not Recommended: 1500 records were cleared from the old directories. [/warning]
-  [tip] Recommended:  [/tip]
+  [tip] Recommended: Freeing up some space in the old directories, almost 1500 records were cleared. [/tip]
+- When a number is followed by another numeral, use a numeral for one and spell out the other.

 ## Numbers as numerals